ap0ught/google-assistant-demo/README.md

-# Google Assistant Demo for CHIP Pro
+# Google Assistant Demo for C.H.I.P.
+Pro

 ### What Is This?

 This is a demo project for running Google Assistant on a C.H.I.P.
 Pro Dev Kit.
 It uses the onboard microphones and WiFi connectivity so that users can ask questions by saying, "Hey Google."

-This demo requires the user to grant access to their Google Account.
+This demo requires the user to grant access to their Google account.
 To set this up, users connect C.H.I.P.
 Pro to a desktop computer with a USB cable and access a specific website that is running on the device.
 This site allows users to configure the WiFi settings and authorize C.H.I.P.
 Pro to access Google.

-For ease of use, [a pre-made CHP image](https://github.com/NextThingCo/google-assistant-demo/releases/) is included that can be flash directly to the device so that no compiling is required.
+For ease of use, [a pre-made CHP image](https://github.com/NextThingCo/google-assistant-demo/releases/) is included that can be flashed directly to the device so that no compiling is required.
 See the "Getting Started" instructions below.

 ### Requirements:

  * 1 x C.H.I.P.
 Pro Dev kit
- * The [external wifi antenna](https://docs.getchip.com/chip_pro_devkit.html#wifi-antenna) included in the Dev Kit
+ * The [external WiFi antenna](https://docs.getchip.com/chip_pro_devkit.html#wifi-antenna) included in the Dev Kit
  * One speaker or a pair of headphones connected to the Dev Kit
  * A Windows, Mac, or Linux desktop computer with a web browser
  * At least one available WiFi network